WeilonYing/infs2608-neddit/README.md

 This project depends on Python 3.6+ and Django 2.0+.
 It also depends on the bootstrap4 form plugin.

-## Development Environment Setup
+## Development & Testing Environment Setup
 - Use of your favourite Python virtual environment is highly recommended.
   `virtualenv` is a good one if you don't know where to start.
+- Create your virtual environment.
+Ensure your Python version is set to 3.6 or higher.
 - Enter your virtual environment and install `django` with pip (i.e. `pip install django`)
 - Install [bootstrap4 plugin](https://github.com/zostera/django-bootstrap4)
+  - You can do this by typing in `pip install django-bootstrap4`.
 - Clone this repository `git clone https://github.com/WeilonYing/infs2608-neddit.git`
-- Navigate to the `neddit` directory and initialise the sqlite database with `python manage.py migrate`
+- Navigate to the `neddit` directory and initialise the SQLite database with `python manage.py migrate`
 - Start the local development web server by running `python manage.py runserver`
+- By default, your server will be located at `127.0.0.1:8000`.
+Navigate to this IP using your web browser to test your build of Neddit.

 Further development tutorials can be found on [Python Docs](https://docs.python.org) and [Django Project](https://www.djangoproject.com/)